Kaizen-DFA/kzn_smoking/README.txt

     },

-***PLEASE DO NOT RESELL THIS RESOURCE OR CLAIM IT AS YOURS*** Feel free to ask for a pull request if you feel like and think you can add some useful stuff to this :)
+***PLEASE DO NOT RESELL THIS RESOURCE OR CLAIM IT AS YOURS*** Feel free to ask for a pull request if you want to help and think you can add some useful stuff to this :)